ogie-stogie/BalCCon_CTF/BalCCon_WriteUp.md

 ![](https://github.com/tbart27/BalCCon_CTF/blob/master/web4.png)<br><br>
 A quick audit of the site with https://pentest-tools.com/website-vulnerability-scanning/website-scanner# gave me some more useful information that the server was using nginx 1.19.2 and was missing some HTTP security headers.<br><br>
 ![](https://github.com/tbart27/BalCCon_CTF/blob/master/web5.PNG)<br><br>
 This helped to identify what type of injections and file paths to use in my attacks.
+I tried various methods to terminate the url and have the commands executed afterwards, and I also tried to see if I had access to any other files on the server.
+This is where I hit a roadblock and found no new leads.
+If I was to continue with this challenge.
+I believe I would continue these injection atttacks via SSRF and then secondly, I would look up ways to scan for vulnerable ports on the server.<br><br>

+## Conclusion
+Overall, this was as challenging as RatCTF but a level up from DUCTF.
+I believe as a team we could've solved some if we had a week to spend on it.
+Consquently, when we found write-ups for this CTF, we have tried to follow their methods a lot closer.
+Some vulnerabilities I had never seen before, and bing introduced to software like xortool is going to be helpful for future challenges.